Turville: Filming location

 Houses near St Mary's churchyard, Cobstone Windmill in background.

 Turville is an English village, with several historic stone and timber houses around a village green.
 It has thus been used a filming location on numerous occasions:

 The 1942 Ealing Studios film Went the Day Well?, in which German paratroopers invade a small English village, was filmed in Turville, as were many of the scenes from the 1963 comedy film Father Came Too!
 The whole of The Large Rope, a 1953 B-movie starring Donald Houston, was filmed in the village, as were the dream scene in Bride and Prejudice and a brief scene in I Capture the Castle.
 In June 2012, filming for the live-action Disney film Maleficent took place just outside the village.
 Cobstone Windmill in the neighbouring parish of Ibstone, used in Chitty Chitty Bang Bang, overlooks the village of Turville.

 Additionally, many of the outdoor scenes of television show Goodnight Mister Tom were filmed in Turville.
 Scenes have also been shot in the village for Midsomer Murders, Lewis, Marple, Foyle's War, Little Britain, the 2008 Christmas special of Jonathan Creek, the British drama An Education and the 2009 BBC adaptation of The Day of the Triffids.
 The fourth episode of the first series of Killing Eve was shot in the village, with an armed ambush and car chase shot in the village centre and on the surrounding country roads.
 The village was the location for outdoor scenes in the sitcom The Vicar of Dibley.
-In the series, the church of St Mary the Virgin was renamed St Barnabus [sic].
+In the series, the church of St Mary the Virgin was named St Barnabus [sic].

 The music video for the song "Apparition" by Stealing Sheep was shot in the village.